dnahodil/groovy-extra-list-behaviour/README.md

 This is described in more detail in my blog post "[An extension for Groovy Lists – getting the only element of a List](http://dnahodil.wordpress.com/2014/01/05/an-extension-for-groovy-lists-getting-the-only-element-of-a-list/)".

 ### `firstIfAny()`, `lastIfAny()`, `headIfAny()`, `tailIfAny()`, `onlyIfAny()`
 These methods extend the `first()`, `last()`, `head()`, `tail()`, and `only()` methods.
 These methods will behave the same as their counterparts on a non-empty list.
 The difference is that they will return `null` if the list is empty.
 This is useful if you are using Groovy truthiness or null-safe navigation to make the subsequent code null-safe.
-Using these methods will allow you to eliminate an `if` condition, or a usage of the ternary operator, to stop the corresponding call of `first()`, `last()`, etc. on an empty list (which would otherwise throw an Exception).
+Using these methods will allow you to eliminate an `if` condition, or a usage of the ternary operator, to stop the corresponding call of `first()`, `last()`, etc. on an empty list (which would otherwise throw an exception).

 I wrote a blog post about these, "[An extension for Groovy Lists – a less strict alternative for first(), last(), etc.](http://dnahodil.wordpress.com/2014/01/05/an-extension-for-groovy-lists-a-less-strict-alternative-for-first-last-etc/)".

+### `removeNulls()`
+This method will remove all occurences of `null` within a list.
+Elements in the returned list will be in the same order as they were in the original list.
+This is the same behaviour as calling `findAll{ it != null }` or `findAll{ it }` on a list but the intent is more clear.